madprops/clipton/README.md

 ## Converters

-Converters are functions that automatically change copied text into something else.
+Converters are functions that automatically change copied text to something else.

 They are python files that reside in `~/.config/clipton/converters`.